wildthinkslaboratory/blog-kit/_pages/calculus/rectangle1.md

 # :::: clue3
 # --aliceblue
- In rate problems, the units are often a measure of **time** like seconds, days or years.
+ In rate problems, the units are often a measure of **time**, like seconds, days or years.
 But they don't have to be.
  [N](:=show4=true)
 # --aliceblue